'Scotland is must-win to salvage Ireland's season'

 Scotland's win over Italy at the weekend has increased the pressure on Ireland, who now must beat Scotland by a high margin.

-Ireland need to win with a bonus point and have to hope Wales beat Italy to get a place in the fifth place play off against Spain.
+Ireland need to win with a bonus point and have to hope Wales beat Italy to get a place in the fifth place play-off against Spain.

 Scoring four tries away to Scotland is never going to be easy but it is a target Ireland need to set themselves if they want to keep hopes of WXV2 rugby alive.